“Children learn as they play. Most importantly, in play children learn how to learn.”

 We record each child’s learning journey and progress through the use Tapestry.
-This provides online observations of children’s play and paper based learning journals which include: photos, comments and samples of work, as well as adult led activities that are in books (Reception).
+This provides online observations of children’s play and paper based learning journals (Nursery) which include: photos, comments and samples of work, as well as adult led activities that are in books (Reception).

 We value parent/carer contributions.
 Tapestry allows us to work in partnership and share learning between school and home.
 When children start at St Charles’, parent/carer accounts are set up to enable both school and parent/carers to share learning.
 If you have any questions about accessing or using your online account, please do not hesitate to contact a member of the Early Years Team.

 At St Charles we know that children learn best through their play so we carefully plan our curriculum and learning environment around overarching curriculum themes that follow our progressive bespoke curriculum; promotes enquiry, explores learning to embed skills and knowledge and values play opportunities to engage the children to encourage them to express their new learning.

 What are the main principles?